onekiloparsec/SwiftAA/README.md

 'b' for boolean etc').

 As Objective-C lacks namespaces, everything must be prefixed.
-It is a convention to use 3-letters prefixes in Objective-C. KPC stands for "kiloparsec"... and is "my" usual prefix.
+It is a convention to use 3-letters prefixes in Objective-C. KPC stands for "kiloparsec" and is "my" usual prefix.
 I chose to keep the AA prefix that belongs to the C++ library as well.
 Hence the (rather long) 5-letters *KPCAA* prefix of all methods.

-These naming constraints come from the fact that no C++ code can be written directly alongside Swift code (in the same file).
+These constraints come from the fact that no C++ code can be written directly alongside Swift code (in the same file).
 And Swift doesn't have the header/implementation split into different files.
 Hence one must write a Objective-C++/C wrapper around it, with name prefixes.

-The first version of SwiftAA (tags 1.0+) was written with NSObject class methods, which is probably no more efficient that pure C-functions.
-It just happened that I wrote this with objects.
-However, it *is* totally inefficient to allocate thousands of coordinates instances one might need for plotting/storing some curves.
-Hence, I decided to remove KPCAA2DCoordinates and KPCAA3DCoordinates classes, and move from Objective-C class methods to pure C-functions wrappers and structs, everywhere it was possible.
-The most notable exception is KPCAADate which remains an NSObject subclass.

-Upon completion, this new version will be tagged 2.0+.
-It will contain the AA+ v1.76 or later (with the new [VSOP](https://en.wikipedia.org/wiki/VSOP_(planets)) implementation!).
-The tagged versions 1.0+ will remain as such, with AA+ v1.60.